micahwierenga/css-box-model-and-positioning/readme.md

 }
 ```

-Note that our text is aware that our "box2" div wants to be as far left as possible, and kindly wraps it in a nice text hug!
+Note that our text is aware that our `box2` div wants to be as far left as possible, and kindly wraps it in a nice text hug!

 #### Floats with clears

-While floats make other elements aware of their location and give them text hugs, clears tell other elements to leave them some space (i.e. no hugs).
+While floats make other elements aware of their location and give them text hugs, clears tell other elements to leave them some space (i.e., no hugs).

 ![](http://s2.quickmeme.com/img/73/73da31728b13520117e2dab7447b8f37c29071dbd452f21f7377969d08949463.jpg)

-Lets go back to our CSS and change our "box2" div's positioning from `float:left;` to `clear:right;`.
+Lets go back to our CSS and change our `box2` div's positioning from `float:left;` to `clear:right;`.

-`Clear` is saying "I'm not sure how much space I'm going to take, but whatever it is, clear off my right side".
+`Clear` is saying, "I'm not sure how much space I'm going to take, but whatever it is, clear off my right side."
 Our text respects its wishes and drops to the line below.

 <!--11:25 5 minutes -->